dmprofe/en.javascript.info/1-js/02-first-steps/08-operators/article.md

 In this chapter, we’ll start with simple operators, then concentrate on JavaScript-specific aspects, not covered by school arithmetic.

+> [!t] t: Operators happen inside expressions or concatenate them
+>
+> - Most (all?) of the operators (in general) happen inside expresions: they
+>   evaluate producing a result, and they may be combined/concatenated.

 ## Terms: "unary", "binary", "operand"

 Before we move on, let's grasp some common terminology.